-If a slab sensor is being installed, place the sensor socket according to the instructions.
+If a slab sensor is being installed, place the sensor socket according to the instructions included with the sensor.
 Secure and seal it to the conduit installed earlier.
 It should be located halfway between heating cables and in an area that is recommended by the sensor manufacturer.
 Make sure the top of the sensor will be flush with the surface of the finish layer.
 Make sure it is protected with a cap or seal.